 If you have acne, don’t pop pimples and maintain a proper skincare regimen.
 See a dermatologist in order to keep acne under control.
 Serious acne lesions might develop into keloid scars that can be worse than acne.

 3. Avoid Body Piercings and Tattoos

-Keloids can develop on the earlobes from simple ear piercings, body piercings, as well as tattoos.
+Keloids might develop on the earlobes from simple ear piercings, body piercings, as well as tattoos.

 4. If Possible, Avoid Cosmetic Surgery

 If you will be having a surgical procedure done and are prone to keloid scarring, let the surgeon know and discuss what can be done to minimize scarring.
 There are things that a surgeon will be able to do to try to avoid keloids, including cortisone injections into the wound area and using Steri-Strips to keep tension off the wound.
 Be sure to follow post-operation directions.

 5. Treat Injuries and Burns Immediately

 Keep wounds clean by using gentle cleansers without harsh or irritating ingredients.
 Try running cool water over burns or using a cool compress.
 For serious burns or injuries, see a doctor.

 6. Keep the Wound Moisturized

 Moisturize the wound to try to prevent the scar from drying up and possibly reopening.
 To help moisturizers absorb and soothe wounds, heat up a wet washcloth in the microwave to apply moist heat (not too hot) to the injured skin and follow with a gentle moisturizer.